wp-plugins/amazon-link/readme.txt

 There are a number of keywords that are only used for static data, these are `'%TEXT%'`, `'%TEXT1%'`, `'%TEXT2%'`, `'%TEXT3%'`, `'%TEXT4%'`.

-The keyword `'%ASINS%'` can be used to indicate that this template will accept a string of comma separated ASINs to generate its output, for example the Amazon Carousel widget.
-Normally putting a list of ASINs in the shortcode will cause multiple links to be generated.
+You must ensure that the template type is set correctly when creating the template, it should be one of:

+* Product
+* Multi
+* No ASIN

+For most templates this should be 'Product', which is used to create links about a single Amazon product using the ASIN entered in the shortcode.

+If the template accepts a list of ASINS (e.g. like the Carousel widget) then the type should be set to 'Multi', and the template should include the keyword `'%ASINS%'` instead of `'%ASIN%'`.

+If the template does not require an ASIN to be specified then set the type to 'No ASIN', typically used for Banners, Scripts and more general items.

 Browse the default included templates to see some examples of how the keywords can be used.

+**Notes:**

-Note: the Amazon widgets are currently not supported in some locales (e.g. Canada, Spain & Italy).
+Widgets: The Amazon widgets are currently not supported in some locales (Canada, China, Italy and Spain).

+Banners: The code provided by Amazon to generate banners is very particular to the locale (e.g. the category specified is in the local language), so these don't tend to display properly when not viewed in the default locale (they drop back to the default Amazon banner).

 = What templates are included with the plugin? =